CILIPS Chartered Institute of Library and Information Professionals in Scotland

 Green Libraries Scotland Grant Fund - working together for people and planet.
 With white text on a forest green background and icons representing sustainable communities, buildings and technology.

-Growing from the success of our COP26-inspired #CILIPSGoGreen collection and our support for CILIP’s Green Libraries Partnership, the inaugural Green Libraries Scotland Grant Fund was launched at our 2023 Annual Conference by CILIPS President Richard Aird.
-The Grant Fund offers small-scale grants to support libraries in Scotland with innovative projects and activities that are designed to grow environmental understanding and action.
+Growing from the success of our COP26-inspired #CILIPSGoGreen collection and our support for CILIP’s Green Libraries Partnership, the Green Libraries Scotland Grant Fund was launched at our 2023 Annual Conference by CILIPS President Richard Aird.
+The Grant Fund offers small-scale grants to support libraries in Scotland with innovative projects designed to grow environmental understanding and action.

-On behalf of the CILIPS Trustee Board, we are delighted to announce that the inaugural Green Libraries Scotland Grant Fund will be supporting four projects that all advance library-led environmental action.
+After receiving an unprecedented number of high-quality applications, we are delighted to announce that the Green Libraries Scotland Grant Fund 2024-25 will be supporting five fantastic projects rooted in libraries across Scotland.
+This year’s successful bids are:

 The Fund